HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 ### Switching between protocols

-While the use of HTTPS to help decide whether to "speak" HTTP/1.1 or the newer HTTP/2, there are other methods of switching to the newere protocol.
-HTTP/2 support can be advertised on a HTTP/1.1 connection via the `upgrade` HTTP header and then then the client can use the 101 (Switching Protocols) response status code to make the switched.
+While the use of HTTPS can be used to help decide whether to "speak" HTTP/1.1 or the newer HTTP/2, there are other methods of switching to the newer protocol.
+HTTP/2 support can be advertised on a HTTP/1.1 connection via the `upgrade` HTTP header, and then the client can use the 101 (Switching Protocols) response status code to make the switch.
 For HTTP/2 to HTTP/3, a similar `alt-svc` (Alternative Service) header is used, which we will discuss later in this chapter.

 The HTTP Archive data suggests that the use of the `Upgrade` header is often misused or configured incorrectly.
 This feature will in fact be <a hreflang="en" href="https://github.com/httpwg/http2-spec/issues/772">dropped</a> from the next version of HTTP/2.
 Only a fraction of sites offer the `Upgrade` header at all.
 The most common header reported is the `h2,h2c` detailing the HTTP/2 option, or HTTP/2 over cleartext, with 0.09% of desktop and 0.16% of mobile sites reporting this header.